 We red-team your LLM and agent system the way a real attacker would, prompt injection, tool abuse, and data leaks across users, then hand back evidence-backed findings and a remediation roadmap mapped to the OWASP LLM Top 10 and MITRE ATLAS.
 Fixed-fee, fixed-scope, principal-run.

 The AI Security X-Ray is a two-week, fixed-fee point-in-time threat model and adversarial test of one AI system, prompt injection, tool abuse, and data-leakage pathways, mapped to the OWASP LLM Top 10 and MITRE ATLAS.
-You get severity-ranked findings with remediation and a runbook, with first findings inside 48 hours.
+You get severity-ranked findings with remediation and a runbook.
 The fastest way to know where it can be abused before an attacker does.

 Excessive agency, tool abuse, and confused-deputy chains are the new attack surface, and the MCP supply chain underneath them drifts silently.
 We review the tool and agentic layer, then apply the same integrity checks shipped in mcp-warden, our open-source MCP supply-chain lockfile and CI gate, to catch drift before it ships.